-Comment: A durable medium can fail; this is usually protected against by replication on a second durable medium (e.g., mirroring) or logging to another durable medium.
-Memory can be considered a durable medium if it can preserve data long enough to satisfy the requirement (b) above.
-For example, if memory is accompanied by an Uninterruptible Power Supply, and the contents of memory can be transferred to an inherently nonvolatile medium during the failure, then the memory is considered durable.
+Comment: Memory can be considered a durable medium if it can preserve data long enough to satisfy the requirement (b) above.
+For example, if memory is accompanied by an Uninterruptible Power Supply, and the contents of memory can be transferred to an inherently non-volatile medium during the failure, then the memory is considered durable.
 Note that no distinction is made between main memory and memory performing similar permanent or temporary data storage in other parts of the system (e.g., disk controller caches).